asjadjawed/short-url-server/Docs/QA.md

 1. Github links & Project Brief\
   \
   **Back-end [[Link](https://github.com/asjadjawed/short-url-server)]:**\
   The project was built using: Node.js (JavaScript) + MongoDB Atlas + Docker + Heroku.
 It has docker setup for dev and prod environments.
-The back-end is stateless and can can be horizontally scaled on any platform supporting Docker.\
+The back-end is a REST API and can can be horizontally scaled on any platform supporting Docker.\
   \
   **Front-end [[Link](https://github.com/asjadjawed/short-url-client)]:**\
   The project was built using: React.js and deployed on Netlify.
 Basic UI layout with CSS sanitization.
 The build generates static assets that can be placed on any CDN for a highly available and cost-effective front-end solution.
 It is also decoupled from the back-end so can be worked on independently.\
-  *(This can also be dockerized, but with specialized build tools like Netlify for React deployment, it is easier to use these)* However, an example docker implementation of a React.js with CI/CD can be found [here](https://github.com/asjadjawed/docker-react).\
+  *(This can also be dockerized, but with specialized build tools like Netlify for React deployment, it is easier to use these)* However, an example docker implementation of a React.js with CI/CD can be found [here](https://github.com/asjadjawed/docker-react) in my repo.\
   \
   **Design Decisions:**